 Radio’s survival to this day can be seen by the fact that youngsters between 12 and 35 years old listened to online radio in the U.S. in 2021, with 86 percent of them listening in a month.
 The monthly consumption of online radio has even increased in older adults.

-The radio industry has its roots worldwide, and especially American radio history has a cultural history worth knowing.
+The radio industry has its roots worldwide, and especially American radio has a cultural history worth knowing.
 How about digging deeper?
 Well, that sounds like a plan.

 2. Basics – How Does a Radio Work?

 When you usually speak, your voice can travel up to 20 m at a point, and in case of a shout, it goes up to 100 m.
-So distant communication was a chore back then.
+So, distant communication was a chore back then.
 It used to take forever to send messages using wires.
 Thus, scientists needed a system that could make communication seamless.

 Electromagnetism sorted it out.
 The radio transmissions were less time-consuming as EM waves can match up to the speed of light as it travels through space at 299,792 km per second (around 186,282 miles per second).
 The first radio transmission by Marconi was around 2000 miles – a landmark in the history of radio.

 So, radio networks use EM waves for their far and wide reach.
-It starts with a human voice creating vibrations which are changed into electric signals using an electric device.
+It starts with a human voice creating vibrations, which are changed into electric signals using an electric device.
 These vibrations are sent through transmitters after modulating to adjust the information you want to convey.

-Apart from the analog radio, more digital radios are used to ensure the privacy of the information.
+Apart from analog radio, more digital radios are used to ensure the privacy of the information.
 Digital radios use binary codes to send information that tends to be safe and transparent.

 3. Who Should Be Given Credit for Inventing the Radio?

-Bose was one of the first men to lead the invention of the radio in 1899 when he finished making his improved design of mercury coherer but couldn’t patent it because he didn’t believe in making money out of his inventions.
+Bose was one of the first men to lead the invention of the radio in 1899 when he finished making his improved design of mercury coherer but couldn’t patent it because he didn’t believe in making money from his inventions.
 However, he presented his coherer working model in London’s Royal Society in 1897.

 The component coherer was a great aid in receiving wireless messages and led Marconi to use its slightly different version in making his first impression on wireless communication in 1901.
 He and Karl Ferdinand Braun jointly got the Nobel Prize in Physics in 1909 for their breakthrough in radio technology.

 Who was Tesla in this legal battle of wireless telegraphy?
-Serbia-based visionary and scientist Nikola Tesla emigrated to New York City in 1884 only to advance the world toward technology.
+Serbia-based visionary and scientist Nikola Tesla emigrated to New York City in 1884 to advance the world toward technology.
 Tesla envisioned wireless technology but couldn’t proceed further in this direction due to the lack of money and investors’ support.

-4. Radio’s Evolution in American Radio History
+4. Radio’s Evolution

 4.1.
 Other Inventors Joined the Wireless Revolution

-In 1888, German physicist Heinrich Hertz also proved Maxwell’s theory that electromagnetic waves can travel through the air with some speed which gave hope to new creators to advance in wireless communication.
+Mahlon Loomis, an American dentist, was the first to experiment with wireless telegraphy on 20 July 1872 and even secured a patent for his early findings.
+In 1888, German physicist Heinrich Hertz also proved Maxwell’s theory that electromagnetic waves can travel through the air with some speed, giving new creators hope to advance in wireless communication.

 Based on Hertz’s theory, some other scientists tested wireless communication.
 There was professor Oliver Lodge in 1894, Dr. Alexander Muirhead, Captain Jackson in between 1895-96, Russian physicist Alexander Stepanovich Popov in 1895, and finally, Tesla claimed to use it in 1893.